Heart attack and acute coronary syndrome

 An arrhythmia is a deviation from the heart's normal beating pattern caused when the heart muscle is deprived of oxygen.
-Arrhythmia is a dangerous side effect of a heart attack.
-A very fast or slow rhythmic heart rate often occurs in patients who have had a heart attack, and is not usually a dangerous sign.

-Premature beats or very fast arrhythmias called tachycardia, however, may be predictors of ventricular fibrillation.
-This is a lethal rhythm abnormality, in which the ventricles of the heart beat so rapidly that they do not actually contract but quiver ineffectually.
+Ventricular fibrillation is a lethal rhythm abnormality, in which the ventricles of the heart beat so rapidly that they do not actually contract but quiver ineffectually.
 The pumping action necessary to keep blood circulating is lost.

 Preventing Ventricular Fibrillation.
 People who develop ventricular fibrillation do not always experience warning arrhythmias, and to date, there are no effective drugs for preventing arrhythmias during a heart attack.
 Preventive strategies include: